sterny5/sterny5/Project3_code1.md

 ```

 ### Converts columns to numerical value
+> When the data frame above is made, substring does not know to make the column numeric.
+To do the math required later, these columns must be converted to numeric, as is done below.
 ```{r}
 NumColumns <-c("ID#", "Start", "End") secondaryDF[, NumColumns] <- lapply(NumColumns, function(x) as.numeric(secondaryDF[[x]]))
 ```

 ### Sort by Chain and Residue number
+> For reasons that will be pointed about below, this data frame must be sorted by Chain and Start residue.
 ```{r}
 secondaryDF <- secondaryDF %>% arrange(Chain, Start)
 ```